Invincible (2006 film): Plot

-As Papale's career with the Eagles begins, the team loses all six pre-season games and their regular season opener against the Dallas Cowboys.
-Papale plays poorly against the Cowboys, and Vermeil faces pressure from the fans and media.
-After the team returns to Philadelphia, Papale goes to the sandlot where he played with his friends once before.
-He is invited to play, but he declines because of his upcoming Eagles game and watches for a few minutes.
-However, as a rainstorm begins, Papale joins his pals and plays against another sandlot team to help his friends.
-He ends the wet and dirty game by throwing a touchdown pass.
-When he runs into Janet later, they speak briefly before passionately embracing and tumbling into Papale's home.
+The Eagles begins the season by losing all six pre-season games.
+Papale plays poorly in the regular season opener, an away game against the Dallas Cowboys, which they also lose, and Vermeil faces pressure from the fans and media.
+Papale visits the sandlot where he once played.
+He initially declines to join them because of his upcoming Eagles game but eventually takes part to help his friends beat a competing team, and ends the game by throwing a touchdown pass.
+He encounters Janet afterwards and end up passionately embracing and returning together to Papale's home.

-During the home opener against the New York Giants, Janet's appearance in a Giants shirt angers Eagles fans.
-In the locker room, Papale looks again at the note Sharon had left and tears it up.
+During the home opener against the Giants, Janet's appearance in the stands in a Giants shirt angers Eagles fans.
+In the locker room, Papale looks again at the note Sharon had left claiming "he will never amount to anything" and tears it up.
 He opens the game by solo-tackling the kickoff returner inside the fifteen-yard line.
-After an up-and-down game, Papale gets downfield during an Eagles' fourth quarter punt to tackle the returner, forcing a fumble that he recovers and takes into the end zone for a touchdown, giving the Eagles their first win in Papale's career.
-Eagles fans go wild with joy.
-During the end credits, media highlights of Papale's career with the Eagles are shown.
-Papale plays for the team for three seasons and eventually marries Janet.
-Vermeil succeeds in turning the Eagles into a winning team, culminating in the Eagles reaching Super Bowl XV.
+After an up-and-down game, Papale gets downfield during an Eagles' fourth quarter punt to tackle the returner, forcing a fumble that he recovers and takes into the end zone for a touchdown, sealing his first win as an Eagle.
+Highlights of Papale's career with the Eagles run during the end credits, revealing that Papale played for three seasons and married Janet.
+Vermeil's success in turning the Eagles into a winning team culminated in the Eagles reaching Super Bowl XV.